 President.
 The president shall:

-preside at all meetings as chair of the Board.
+preside at all meetings as chair of the Board at which he/she is present.

 sign and deliver in the name of the District contracts, deeds, correspondence or other instruments pertaining to the business of the District which have been approved by the Board;